 Essentially, machine learning is a branch of artificial intelligence.
-Machine learning systems are able to learn from data, identify patterns and make decisions with minimal human intervention.
-This means devices that use machine learning algorithms to operate can handle millions of data points, much more than humans, and faster than any human being.
+ML-based systems are able to learn from data, identify patterns and make decisions with minimal human intervention.
+This means devices that use machine learning algorithms can handle millions of data points, much more than humans, and faster than any human being.

 Nowhere is this better exemplified than in the world of Building Management Systems (BMS).

 These systems have traditionally been set up by humans and based on data gathered by humans.

 But machine learning, increasingly, allows the systems themselves to “learn” from data and improve systems accordingly.